Avuxo/APM/README.md

 app.use(apm(null));
 ```

+When using APM with Express, the front-end graphs will update every 3 seconds -- assuming there is a change -- and will pull the most recent successful request.
+All previous requests will be loaded when you open the dashboard for the first time.
+To load all previous requests (including those missde during the 3 second intervals), refresh the page.

 APM can be used outside of Express aswell.
 In order to use outside of your webapp, simply use the exported `Heap` class.
 First, instantiate the `Heap` class, and when you're done call `Heap.stop();`

 ```js